 8. Check the weather before you go.
 It doesn’t rain often, but if it does, it’s a good idea to be prepared.

-The Cactus League Spring Training in Phoenix has been a tradition for almost seventy years that continues to be enjoyed by locals and visitors every spring.
+The Cactus League Spring Training in Phoenix has been a tradition for over seventy-five years that continues to be enjoyed by locals and visitors every spring.
 Every venue is different, so plan on exploring a few.
-Each one will have unique ball park food, and watching great baseball in the warm Arizona sun can’t be beat.
+Each one will have unique ball park food (but always the staples like hot dogs and cracker jacks) and plenty of beverages to enjoy.
+We are sure you will agree, watching great baseball in the warm Arizona sun can’t be beat.